jhiner/node-co-auth0js-demo/README.md

 ## Setup

-Rename .env.eaxmple to .env and update with your own values.
+Rename .env.example to .env and update with your own values.
 Remember you have to enable cross origin auth on the client first.
 For more information, check out [our documentation](https://auth0.com/docs/cross-origin-authentication).